rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 * A process is always created by a parent process;
 * A parent process can have multiple child processes.

-There is a parent/child relationship between processes, a child process is the result of the parent process calling the _fork()_ primitive and duplicating its own code to create a child.
+There is a parent/child relationship between processes.
+A child process is the result of the parent process calling the _fork()_ primitive and duplicating its own code to create a child.
 The _PID_ of the child is returned to the parent process so that it can talk to it.
 Each child has its parent's identifier, the _PPID_.

 The _PID_ number represents the process at the time of execution.
-At the end of it, the number is available again for another process.
+When the process finishes, the number is available again for another process.
 Running the same command several times will produce a different _PID_ each time.

 ![Parent/child relationship between processes](images/FON-050-001.png)

 > :notebook: **NOTE:**
 Processes are not to be confused with _threads_.
-Each process has its own memory context (resources and address space) while _threads_ from the same process share this same context.
+Each process has its own memory context (resources and address space), while _threads_ from the same process share this same context.

 ## Viewing processes